 Amy Medling: Hello, and welcome to the PCOS Diva podcast My name is Amy Medling, I’m a certified health coach and I’m the founder of PCOS Diva.
 My mission is to help women with Polycystic Ovary Syndrome find the tools and knowledge they need to take control of their PCOS so they can regain their fertility, femininity, health, and happiness.
 If you haven’t already, make sure you check out pcosdiva.com because there I offer tons of great free information about PCOS and how to develop your PCOS diet and lifestyle plan so you can begin to thrive like a PCOS Diva.
 Look for me on iTunes, Facebook, Instagram and Pinterest, as well.
 Now let’s get started.

 Today I’m going to be talking to a dear friend of mine.
 Her name is Magdalena Wszelaki and she is the founder of hormonesbalance.com.
-Magdalena is a certified nutrition coach, speaker, educator, and soon to be published cookbook author with Harper Collins.
+Magdalena is a certified nutrition coach, speaker, educator, and author of the brand new cookbook, Cooking for Hormone Balance with Harper Collins.
 Magdalena has had a long history of hormonal challenges like most of us Divas here.
 Her hormonal challenges, she really feels resulted from a highly stressful life in advertising starting from Graves and Hashimoto’s disease which are both auto immune conditions causing thyroid failure to adrenal fatigue and estrogen dominance but today she is in for remission and she lives a symptoms free life and food and herbs were very instrumental in her recovery and we are in for a treat today because Magdalena is going to be sharing some of her extensive knowledge about how food helps you heal and I just want to welcome her to the PCOS Diva podcast.

 Magdalena: Yay, thank you so much Amy.
 It’s so great to talk to you.